(Updated March 2015)

 A lawsuit to enforce the FCA may be filed against the health care provider.
 Any such suit must be filed by a private citizen within six years after a violation.
 If suit is filed by the federal government it must be filed within three years of when the government knew or should have known of the violation, but in any event no more than 10 years after the violation.

 In order to bring a Qui Tam action under the FCA, the Qui Tam Relator must be an "original source” of the information regarding the violation of the FCA.
-"Original source” means an individual who has direct and independent knowledge of the information on which the allegations are based and has voluntarily provided the information to the Government before filing the Qui Tam action.
+"Original source” means an individual who either (i) prior to a public disclosure, has voluntarily disclosed to the Government the information on which allegations or transactions in a claim are based, or (2) who has knowledge that is independent of and materially adds to the publicly disclosed allegations or transactions, and who has voluntarily provided the information to the Government before filing the Qui Tam action.

-Chapter 38 of Title 31 of the United States Code 31 USC §3801 et seq. also provides administrative remedies for false claims and statements.
+Chapter 38 of Title 31 of the United States Code 31 USC §3801 etseq. also provides administrative remedies for false claims and statements.
 This legislation prohibits the making of any false claims or false, fictitious or fraudulent written statements to a federal authority.
-A written statement is false if it contains a false material fact or if it omits a material fact.
+A written statement is false if it omits a material fact and is false, fictitious, or fraudulent as a result of such omission and is a statement in which the person making, presenting, or submitting such statement has a duty to include such material fact; a written statement is also false if is for payment for the provision of property or services which the person has not provided as claimed.
 Federal authorities include, but are not limited to, the United States Department of Health and Human Services (DHHS).

 Violations of this act are investigated and prosecuted by the Office of the Inspector General (OIG) of DHHS.
 The OIG may bring an action before an administrative law judge to enforce this act.
 This act is used to recover smaller amounts of money, typically under $150,000 and permits DHHS to withhold such funds from any reimbursement amounts lawfully owed to a health care provider.